 - Sandwiches made with hummus, avocado, cheese, mustard and tomatoes

-- Snack-style lunches: hummus, veggies, crackers, fruits and a healthy treat
+- Snack-style lunches: hummus, veggies, crackers, fruits and a nutritious dessert (mostly energy bites)

 - Quinoa salads (I make a big batch on the weekend for easy lunches all week)